jupyter/enhancement-proposals/zz-cell-metadata/transmit-cell-metadata.md

 docs](https://jupyter-client.readthedocs.io/en/stable/messaging.html#metadata).
 This will be used to transmit the cell metadata for the executed cell.

-In cases where Jupyter extensions generate their own metadata, that keys for the metadata should be namespaced using an extension-specific prefix.
+In cases where Jupyter extensions generate their own metadata, the keys for the metadata should be namespaced using an extension-specific prefix.
 The prefix is ideally human-readable and identifies the extension that wrote the metadata.
 There is no current provision to guarantee global uniqueness for